Frontier (supercomputer): History

-The original design envisioned hundreds of thousands of GPUs and 150–500 MW of power.
-Oak Ridge partnered with HPE Cray and AMD to build the system.
+One of the largest challenges during development was power consumption.
+Existing information pointed to hundreds of thousands of GPUs being necessary to achieve 1 exaFLOP, with a total power consumption of 150-500 MW.
+Thus, high efficiency was a primary target of the project.

-The machine was built at a cost of US$600 million.
+Oak Ridge partnered with HPE Cray and AMD to build the system at a cost of US$600 million.
 It began deployment in 2021 and reached full capability in 2022.
 It clocked 1.1 exaflops Rmax in May 2022, making it the world's fastest supercomputer as measured in the June 2022 edition of the TOP500 list, replacing Fugaku.

 Upon its release, the supercomputer topped the Green500 list for most efficient supercomputer, measured at 62.68 gigaflops/watt.
-ORNL Director Thomas Zacharia said: "Frontier is ushering in a new era of exascale computing to solve the world’s biggest scientific challenges."
-He added: "This milestone offers just a preview of Frontier’s unmatched capability as a tool for scientific discovery.
+ORNL Director Thomas Zacharia declared, "Frontier is ushering in a new era of exascale computing to solve the world’s biggest scientific challenges."
+He added, "This milestone offers just a preview of Frontier’s unmatched capability as a tool for scientific discovery.
 It is the result of more than a decade of collaboration among the national laboratories, academia and private industry, including DOE's Exascale Computing Project, which is deploying the applications, software technologies, hardware and integration necessary to ensure impact at the exascale."